Artist: Tamir Samandbadraa Purev, Mongolian Calligraphy Master

 Adding layers of spiritual depth, a smaller inscription in Mongolian reads: “The Jewel of the Wind Horse, four powerful animals and Rid Hubilgan (a holy person, saint).”
 This text references key elements that appear in the sacred texts associated with Khiimori, enriching the artwork with profound cultural and spiritual significance.

-Master Purev's "Wind Horse (Khiimori)" isn't just a visual representation; it's an invocation of fortune and well-being, embodying centuries of Mongolian wisdom and belief through his masterful contemporary calligraphy.
+Master Purev's "Wind Horse (Khiimori)" is an invocation of fortune and well-being, embodying centuries of Mongolian wisdom and belief through his masterful contemporary calligraphy.

 top of page